gitpitch/in-60-seconds/README.md

 <br>

 ### Step 2.
-Congrats on creating your first GitPitch Slideshow Presentation!
+Congrats on creating your first GitPitch Markdown Presentation!

 Following a *fork* of the repository a **PITCHME.md** markdown file will be found in your new repository.
 This means that your first GitPitch slide deck